 Putting the ideas into practice

-When you put on an LYG shirt, you’re signing up to start a conversation—about what limiting your greed means, why it matters to you, and why it matters to our world.
-Not everyone you talk to will have the power to directly change how businesses work, but that’s okay; anyone can be a messenger for an idea.
+When you put on an LYG shirt, you’re provoking a conversation—about what limiting your greed means, why it matters to you, and why it matters to our world.
+Your LYG shirt helps spread the word that we can put principles above money and have everybody win.

 What does "limit your greed" mean?